dthtien/pr-status-monitor/README.md

 # PR Status Monitor Configuration

+This project is a GitHub Action that monitors pull requests (PRs) in a repository to identify stalled, unassigned, or blocked PRs.
+It generates a detailed report and can optionally post comments on the PRs, create summary issues, and send notifications.

+For learning Github Actions purpose.

 ## Overview
 This GitHub Action monitors pull request status to identify:
 - **Stalled PRs**: PRs with no activity for a specified number of days